zyndor/xrhodes/README.md

 Its aim is to provide flexible tools, rather than a complete pipeline, while abstracting most platform-specific details away.

-XRhodes is written in C++14, and it currently supports Windows 8+ (32 / 64 bits), Mac OS and Linux (64 bits); support for other platforms are in the pipeline - stay tuned!
+XRhodes is written in C++, and it currently supports Windows 8+ (32 / 64 bits) and Linux (64 bits).
+A MacOS configuration is provided, however no longer supported.

 It comes with a fair amount of documentation and with unit tests and usage examples.